Custom models

 Create a custom model version with training data

-Model version creation allows to provide training (and holdout) data information.
+Model version creation allows you to provide training (and holdout) data information.
 Every custom model has to be explicitly switched to allow training data assignment for model versions.
 Note that the training data assignment differs for structured and unstructured models, and should be handled differently.

 Enable training data assignment for custom model versions

 By default, custom model training data is assigned on the model level; for more information, see the Custom model training data assignment documentation.
 When training data is assigned to a model, the same training data is used for every model version.
 This method of training data assignment is deprecated and scheduled for removal; however, to avoid introducing issues for existing models, you must individually convert existing models to perform training data assignment by model version.
-This change is permanent and can not be undone.
-Because the conversion process is irreversible, it is highly recommended that you do not convert critical models to the new training data assignment method.
-Instead, you should duplicate the existing model and test the new method.

 import datarobot as dr